 Skanda’s Self-Care for Women

-Normally, these workshops take place on the farm, where you can experience the tranquility
+These workshops take place on the farm, where you can experience the tranquility

 of Skanda and soak in the beauty of nature and the joy of the animals in person.